chrzanowski000/CNN_BloodCell_Classification/README.md

 # ML_BloodCell_classification
 CNN model created in Pytorch able to classify four blood cells types apearing in microscope photos.
-Recognizable types: EOSINOPHILS, LYMPHOCYTES, MONOCYTES, NEUTROPHILS
+Recognizable types: EOSINOPHILS, LYMPHOCYTES, MONOCYTES, NEUTROPHILS.

 you can read more about different types of cells in this project at: https://en.wikipedia.org/wiki/Neutrophil